+What is an actuary?
 Although the term actuary may still be unfamiliar to many, these professionals have been solving problems and having an impact on the financial status of companies for many years.
-An actuary is a trained professional who, with their knowledge of statistics, math and financial theory, measures, monitors and decreases uncertainty and financial risk.
+An actuary is a trained professional who, with their knowledge of statistics, math, and financial theory, measures, monitors and decreases uncertainty and financial risk.
 Because of their value in offering good financial advice, actuaries are used in many industries today and have many responsibilities.

 What an Actuary Does

 An actuary does many things in the course of a workday, but the best way to sum up their job is to say they analyze how much risk an investment would be for a company and the amount of certainty or uncertainty this particular investment involves.
-Their knowledge of statistical data, financial theory and analysis help them with their determination.
-They also design reports, tables and charts to explain their proposals and reasoning to clients.
+Their knowledge of statistical data, financial theory, and analysis helps them with their determination.
+They also design reports, tables, and charts to explain their proposals and reasoning to clients.
 Although they work for various industries, actuaries are most often found in the insurance industry.
-They are very valuable in helping insurance companies determine how much risk a certain client would be so that they can charge an appropriate premium.
+They are very valuable in helping insurance companies determine how much risk a certain client would pose so that they can charge an appropriate premium.